dwoo-project/docs/documentation/1.2/getting-started.md

 </select>
 {% endhighlight %}
 </div>

 Above is a code snippet from an HTML form.
 The `type_id` is a simple variable (see above).
 The `licensee_type_list` variable is an array containing associated arrays.
-What occurs is that in every iteration of the loop the [loop](/documentation/1.2.x/blocks/loop.html) plugin extracts the values from an array entry with its name and id as keys and substitutes them into the template.
+What occurs is that in every iteration of the loop the [loop](/plugins/blocks/loop.html) plugin extracts the values from an array entry with its name and id as keys and substitutes them into the template.
 The above snippet (if in a file called `code_snippet.tpl`) would be initialized and setup with the following PHP:
 <div class="code-box">
 <header>index.php</header>
 {% highlight php %}
 <?php
-$dwoo = new Dwoo();
+$dwoo = new Dwoo_Core();

 /* Although we are populating this by hand it will usually come from a DB in practice.  */